hassan97mahmoud/Explore_SQL_DB_by_NL/README.md

 1. Start the Backend Server (Terminal 1): code
 Bash
-# Corrected filename
+# Use the final version of the backend
 python App3b.py
 Wait until you see the message Uvicorn running on http://127.0.0.1:8000.
 2. Start the Frontend Application (Terminal 2): code
 Bash
-# Corrected filename
+# Use the final version of the frontend
 streamlit run App2f.py
 This will open the web application in your browser.
 📄 License